hsinnan75/GSAlign/README.md

   $ bin/GSAlign -i idx_prefix -q fa2 -o output
   ```

-Please note, if the two genome sequences are intra-species, it is recommended to run GSAlign with default parameters.
-However, if they are inter-species, it is recommended to run GSAlign with '-clr 50 -alen 200.'

 # Datasets

 You may download the test datasets at http://bioapp.iis.sinica.edu.tw/~arith/GSAlign/ to test the performance of GSAlign.